 Is South Africa expensive to visit?

 South Africa is not only a popular destination, but it is also fairly affordable.
 Compared to the rest of Africa, it is a moderately priced country to visit.
-It's ranked in the top 50% of countries in Africa for its travel costs, and is comparable to destinations such as Madagascar and Tanzania.
+It's ranked in the top 50% of countries in Africa for its travel costs, and is comparable to destinations such as Madagascar and Uganda.

 As this is a fairly popular country to visit, you'll find a number of great places in South Africa at a variety of price ranges.
 The most expensive destinations are Drakensberg, Johannesburg, and Cape Town.
 If you're looking for lower cost destinations, you can visit Port Elizabeth, Pretoria, and Durban.